gordianknotC/nxp_note/aqueduct/Database.md

 ## Behavior of Transient Properties

-By default, transient properties - those declared in the managed object subclass, not the table definition - are  _not_  included in an object's  `asMap()`.
+By default, transient properties - those declared in the **managed** object subclass, **not the table definition** - are  **_not_**  included in an object's  `asMap()`.
 The  `Serialize`annotation allows a transient property to be included in this map.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzI4MzkxMzY0LC0xMjg3NDYwOTgwLDkzNT
+eyJoaXN0b3J5IjpbMTM0NzQ3MjYzNywtMTI4NzQ2MDk4MCw5Mz
-E2NTc2NywxOTU0OTc4ODU3LDM0NDA1MTg5OSw2ODMzMjI4NzIs
+UxNjU3NjcsMTk1NDk3ODg1NywzNDQwNTE4OTksNjgzMzIyODcy
-LTE3MDExNDI1OTQsLTEwMzUzMTY2OTIsMjA3MDIyNzQwOCwxMz
+LC0xNzAxMTQyNTk0LC0xMDM1MzE2NjkyLDIwNzAyMjc0MDgsMT
-cyNzU4Njk2LDEyNDQwNTU4MSwyMDg5NzI2NDM0XX0=
+M3Mjc1ODY5NiwxMjQ0MDU1ODEsMjA4OTcyNjQzNF19
 -->